Duan Pidi: Arrest and execution of Liu Kun

 Jilujuan died in early 318 and was succeeded by his uncle, Duan Shefuchen.
 Pidi left Jicheng to attend his funeral but without his knowledge, Duan Mopei manipulated Shefuchen into believing that Pidi was about to usurp his power.
-At Zuobeiping, Shefuchen attacked Pidi but was then betrayed by Mopei who assassinated him while his and Pidi's forces were fighting.
+At Zuobeiping, Shefuchen attacked Pidi but was betrayed by Mopei who assassinated him while his and Pidi's forces were fighting.
 Mopei then took command of the assault and routed Pidi.
 During this, Mopei capturing Liu Kun's son Liu Qun (劉群), who was escorting Pidi to the funeral.

 Mopei treated Liu Qun well and considered supporting Liu Kun into becoming the new Inspector of Youzhou.
 He had Liu Qun write a letter to his father asking him to work as an agent within Pidi's camp, but his envoy was caught by Pidi's scouts along the way.
 Liu Kun knew nothing of the letter when Pidi confronted him with it.
-Pidi had no suspicion towards Liu Kun, and Liu Kun himself assured that he had no intentions to betray Pidi.
-Pidi let him off at first, but his younger brother, Duan Shujun (段叔軍), was able to get his brother to heavily reconsider his actions.
+Pidi did not suspect Liu Kun, and Liu Kun himself assured him that he had no intentions to betray Pidi.
+Pidi let him off at first, but his younger brother, Duan Shujun (段叔軍), was able to get his brother to reconsider his actions.

 Pidi quickly had Liu Kun arrested.
 Liu Kun's son, Liu Zun (劉遵), upon hearing his father's arrest, mounted a defence in his camp but was defeated by Pidi.
 Two of Liu Kun's generals, Pilü Song (辟閭嵩) and Han Ju (韓據), also planned to retaliate, but Pidi had the conspirators executed after their plot leaked.
 On 22 June, through the consent of Sima Rui's commander, Wang Dun, Pidi claimed that he had received an imperial edict to arrest Liu Kun and subsequently executed him along with his four sons and nephews via strangulation.

-Although Liu Kun had long helped Jin in attempting to restore its authority in the north, Sima Rui refused to punish Pidi and forbid anyone from mourning Liu Kun, as Rui and most of the court thought of Pidi as a powerful and valuable asset.
+Although Liu Kun had long helped the Jin in attempting to restore its authority in the north, Sima Rui refused to punish Pidi and forbid anyone from mourning Liu Kun, as Rui and most of the court saw Pidi as a powerful and valuable asset.
 Despite Sima Rui's leniency, Pidi had underestimated Liu Kun's popularity, and the breaking of his oath caused many of the Han Chinese and tribal people to lose their trust in Pidi.